marypyleung/local-llm-evaluator-python/README.md

         }

     # -------------------------
-    # 4) Scope Coverage Indicator (Undergeneration)
+    # 4) Scope Coverage Indicator (Under-generation)
     # -------------------------
     def coverage_indicator(self, expected, actual, conf_pass=0.70):
         """
         Logic: Actual → Expected.
         Checks if the 'Actual' response contains the information from the 'Expected' answer.
-        FAIL: The AI missed something important from the Golden Answer (Undergeneration).
+        FAIL: The AI missed something important from the Golden Answer (Under-generation).
         """
         check = self._nli(str(actual or ""), str(expected or ""))
         if check["label"] == "ENTAILMENT" and check["confidence"] >= conf_pass: